PatCarbouh/RL_Report/README.md

 # Supervised Learning Report - Fall 2025

-This project implements and compares clustering methods and data reductions on  two datasets: Hotel Bookings and US Accidents.
+This project study how to solve and analyse MarkovDecision Processes (MDPs) using both dynamic programming and reinforcement learning methods.